-As gaming continues to expand across the country and throughout the world, there is an increased need for talented and knowledgable gaming lawyers.
-With our location in the international capital of gaming, you will gain access to globally renowned gaming professionals and regulators, observe and learn from cutting-edge debates and decision making, and make lasting professional connections that will serve you well throughout your legal career.
+As gaming continues to expand across the country and throughout the world, there is an increased need for talented and knowledgeable gaming lawyers.
+With our location in the international capital of gaming, you will gain access to globally renowned gaming professionals and regulators, observe and learn from cutting-edge debates and decision-making, and make lasting professional connections that will serve you well throughout your legal career.

 Length of Program

 The LL.M. requires twenty-four credits to graduate.
 Full-time students finish the program in one year; part-time students will typically finish in two years.

 The LL.M. curriculum combines classroom instruction from some of the top gaming lawyers in the world with practical experience in the field of gaming law and regulation.

 The LL.M. is open to prospective students who already hold a J.D., LL.B., or another first law degree from their home country.
 Domestic and international students are encouraged to apply.

 Why should I pursue an LL.M. in Gaming Law?

 - Technology Innovation.
 The online gaming infrastructure and its related applications are developing at a rapid pace.
 Lawyers and industry professionals must anticipate technology advancements and their impacts on regulators and on the industry.

 - Global Gaming.
 Gaming is a booming multi-billion dollar industry within the United States, and it continues to flourish worldwide.

 - Career Development.
 As the industry grows, so will the need for lawyers with working knowledge of gaming law.